 In order to not to miss those small pretty corners in Venice, walking is a better way to adventure than taking the boat.
-The first day, we planned to went north route and around the island to the Canal Grande, along the way, there are vendors selling from fresh fruit, food, jewelry to carnival mask, you won't get bored walking in Venice at anytime.
+The first day, we planned to go north route and around the island to the Canal Grande, along the way, there were vendors selling from fresh fruit, food, jewelry to carnival mask, you won't get bored walking in Venice at anytime.

 The second day, we headed south and all the way to St. Mark's Square.
 It actually wouldn't take long to walk around the island, but because of all the captivating scenery along the way, it took us the whole day to reach our final destination.

 When we finally got to St. Mark's Square, it suddenly occurred a thunderstorm, surprisingly, it turned to a divine ambiance that we were in awe of the great Creator!
 My flowy dress also danced to embrace this unforgettable moment!